 This article explains how Dynamic Search Ads work, and how they might benefit you.
-For instructions, go to Create Dynamic Search Ads.
+For instructions, go to Create a Dynamic Search Ad.

 How they show

-When someone searches on Google with terms closely related to the titles and frequently used phrases on your website, Google Ads will use these titles and phrases to select a landing page and generate a clear, relevant headline for your ad.
+When someone searches on Google with terms closely related to the titles and frequently used phrases on your website, Google Ads will use these titles and phrases to select a landing page from your website and generate a clear, relevant headline for your ad.

 In this way, Dynamic Search Ads can quickly direct potential customers to what they want on your site.

-You are responsible for the final text that appears in your ad, so keep this in mind when choosing your landing pages.
+You're responsible for the final text that appears in your ad, so keep this in mind when choosing which landing pages to target.
+The most important signal, among the many used to generate your ad’s headline is the HTML title of your page.

 How targeting works

-Dynamic Search Ads use content from your website to target your ads to searches.
-You choose from a variety of targeting options, including:
+Dynamic Search Ads use content from the landing pages on your website to target your ads to searches.
+You can choose from a variety of targeting options to specify which landing pages that Dynamic Search Ads should use.
+You can target groups of URLs with targeting types such as

-Page feed: Use a spreadsheet of URLs for the most focused targeting.
+Page feed: Upload a spreadsheet of URLs for the most focused controlled targeting.
 You can then target your entire feed or parts of it.
 For instance, you can label pages about 'products with 4-star reviews' or 'hotels with lots of availability' and target URLs with those labels only.

 Learn more about Dynamic Search Ad targeting.

-With the exception of feed-based targeting that you control, Dynamic Search Ads are not recommended if your website changes rapidly — with, for instance, daily deals.
+- Dynamic Search Ads aren't recommended if your website changes rapidly – with, for instance, daily deals.

 Before using Dynamic Search Ads, be sure to review Google Ads policies to make sure that your ads comply with them (and any applicable laws).